ml-tooling/ml-workspace/README.md

 <details>
 <summary><b>Jupyter - Remote Kernel</b> (click to expand...)</summary>

 The workspace can be added to a Jupyter instance as a remote kernel by using the [remote_ikernel](https://bitbucket.org/tdaff/remote_ikernel/) tool.
 If you have installed remote_ikernel (`pip install remote_ikernel`) on your local machine, the SSH setup script of the workspace will automatically offer you the option to setup a remote kernel connection.

+> ℹ️ _When running kernels on remote machines, the notebooks themselves will be saved onto the local filesystem, but the kernel will only have access to the filesystem of the remote machine running the kernel.
+If you need to sync data, you can make use of rsync, scp, or sshfs as explained in the [SSH Access section](#ssh-access)._

-In case you want to manually setup and manage remote kernels, you can use the [remote_ikernel](https://bitbucket.org/tdaff/remote_ikernel/src/default/README.rst) command-line tool, as shown below:
+In case you want to manually setup and manage remote kernels, use the [remote_ikernel](https://bitbucket.org/tdaff/remote_ikernel/src/default/README.rst) command-line tool, as shown below:

 ```bash
 # Change my-workspace with the name of a workspace SSH connection